Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 ### Create an offer option set for store

 In addition to the store-specific variant set you must create an offer option variant set for the product option.
-Here you can add additional attributes, for example, attributes for editing a name.
+Here you can add additional attributes, for example, attributes for editing a text to be printed on an item.
 > [Info] The variant set for your store has been automatically created when creating the store.
 It is inherited from the